OLucian/tttoews/README.md

-# Tic Tac Toe with Webstockets
+# Tic Tac Toe with WebSockets

 Fast written version :)
 I had to do this on a Windows machine.
 Hope no weird stuff.